LasseRosenow/HAW-Hamburg-Typst-Template/examples/master-thesis/main.typ

 // Take a look at the file `template.typ` in the file panel
 // to customize this template and discover how it works.
-#import "../../template/main.typ": bachelor-thesis
+#import "../../template/main.typ": master-thesis
-#show: bachelor-thesis.with(
+#show: master-thesis.with(
   language: "en",

   title_de: "Antwort auf die endgültige Frage nach dem Leben, dem Universum und dem ganzen Rest",